 Come have fun creating a one-of-a-kind collage art quilt.
 Using one of the “Teeny Tiny Collage Patterns by Laura Heine, we will cover the techniques to blend fabrics and use them to create these popular art quilts.
 Using these smaller patterns, we will focus on analyzing color movement, building the design and foundation and tips to prepare your fabrics.
 We also play with fabric to spot the “perfect” eye or “nose” or even an eyelash!
 We end class with a discussion of finishing options.

-Background fabric(s): variety of lights and mediums.
+Background: variety of lights and mediums.
 Suggestion: 3 x 5 or 4 x 6 work well.
 Or choose a collection of 5” squares or cut from layer cakes.
+Also, choose some with multiple light colors, plaids, stripes, etc.

-Image (e.g., fox) fabrics: variety of scraps or small pieces (6”x* 8”) of florals, motifs, characters, leaves, feathers, etc. Have some in several colorways.
+Image (e.g., sea turtle, fox) fabrics: variety of scraps or small pieces (6”x* 8”) of florals, motifs, characters, leaves, feathers, etc. Have some in several colorways.

 Some small pieces of tone on tone or low contrast prints to use in collage blending.